tech2wiki/tech2wiki-website/content/tech2_hardware_issues/faulty_vci.md

 sort: 100
 ---
 # VDI module malfunctioning
- Some Tech 2 devices may fail by randomly not connecting to the vehicle.
-The Tech 2 would display `No communications with vehicle` `Check Diagnostic Link Connector`.
+ Some Tech2 devices may fail by randomly not connecting to the vehicle.
+The Tech2 would display `No communications with vehicle` `Check Diagnostic Link Connector`.
 This could be a sign of a malfunctioning VCI module.

 It appears that not all VCI modules are manufactured on the same quality level.

 [![](faulty_vci_vcifail1_thumb.jpg)](faulty_vci_vcifail1.jpg)

-This Tech 2 has a faulty VCI module.
+This Tech2 has a faulty VCI module.

 [![](faulty_vci_vcifail2_thumb.jpg)](faulty_vci_vcifail2.jpg)